-Charles Eilber Named University Director treated with anything that you would use on your own skin or · Sincerely, a commercial hoof dressing, if you prefer.
-This should be put on several times a week to hold in the natural moistures All too often this moisture is lost by a horse walking through wet grass, wet stalls, filing the hoof and many other causes.
-By putting a protective coating on the hoof you stop the drying out process which robs the hoof of moisture.
-Remember to put this coating on the sole as well as the wall and heel.
-CARE AND FEEDING OF FARRIERS A professional farrier's job is not an easy one, but it can be made more pleasant with a little help from us, his customers.
+CARE AND FEEDING OF FARRIERS filing the hoof and many other causes.
+By putting a protective coating on the hoof you stop the drying out process which robs the hoof of A professional farrier's job is not an easy one, but it can be made more pleasant with a little help from us, his customers.
 Here are a few hints on how to help your farrier: Call a few days ahead of time.
 Don't call the day before an important show and expect him to come right over.
 Give good directions to your home This will save the shoer both time and gas.
-Have your horses ready so that he doesn't have to spend time waiting while you catch Make sure there is a proper place for the farrier to tie the horses or arrange to have

-Tell your horseshoer about any special problems a particular horse may have and accept his judgement in solving these problems.
-If you want another opinion, ask Don't be afraid to call if one of your horse's shoes comes off shortly after shoeing.
+Have your horses ready so that he doesn't have to spend time waiting while you catch Make sure there is a proper place for the farrier to tie the horses or arrange to have Tell your horseshoer about any special problems a particular horse may have and accept his judgement in solving these problems.
+If you want another opinion, ask your veterinarian.
+Don't be afraid to call if one of your horse's shoes comes off shortly after shoeing.
 Most farriers will replace a shoe within a reasonable length of Your horse's shoes should be re-set every six to eight weeks.
-Don't neglect them for six months, then expect a farrier to work wonders with If you have a young horse, try to have it halter broke and accustomed to having its feet picked up.
+Don't neglect them for six months, then expect a farrier to work wonders with one shoeing If you have a young horse, try to have it halter broke and accustomed to having its feet picked up.
 Remember that the farrier is there to shoe only, not to train your horse.
-A farrier will take extra time with a young horse as it is in his interest to teach a colt to be easy to shoe, but he doesn't (Portions of the above taken from Horse and Rider Yearbook No. 2)
+A farrier will take extra time with a young horse as it is in his interest to teach a colt to be easy to shoe, but he doesn't want to fight with a bronc.
+(Portions of the above taken from Horse and Rider Yearbook No. 2) Sally Saddle Charles Eilber Named University Director Charles Eilber has been named assistant director of admissions and financial aids at Northern Michigan University.